 Like most desktop CNCs the linear motion in this CNC is achieved using V-Wheels.

-The Blackbox motion control system, made by Openbuilds is a GRBL 1.1 based controller than houses well equipped Toshiba stepper drivers.
+The Openbuilds 1010 houses a Blackbox motion control system, made by Openbuilds is a GRBL 1.1-based controller coupled with well-equipped Toshiba stepper drivers.

 If you think you need more power, the 345 oz.in high torque NEMA 23 stepper motors are also available as an option.